-- 1. Become a superuser on your system.
+- 1. Become a super-user on your system.

-- 2. Check to see which MegaRAID driver package is installed on your system.
+- 2. Check to see which MegaRAID driver package is installed on your system by using one of the following commands:

-- 3. Depending on whether you have the inbox (SUNWmrsas) driver distribution or the LSI (mrsas) driver distribution, enter one of the following commands:
+- # modinfo | grep mr\sas

-- # modinfo | grep mr_sas
+- # pkginfo -1 | grep mrsas

-- # pkginfo -l | grep mrsas
+- 3. If the LSI mrsas package is installed, remove the package by using the following command:

-c.
-If the SUNWmrsas package or the mrsas package is installed, remove the package by using the following command:
+- # pkgrm mrsas